 This means that the parasite's eggs only reproduce sexually in cats.
 The eggs leave the feline's body by excretion.
 Cats usually show no symptoms of toxoplasmosis even though they are hosts.

 People are only infected with toxoplasmosis if they ingest the parasite.
 This can happen when exposed to contaminated cat feces.
 This is most likely when cleaning a litter box without washing your hands later.

 Well, pregnant women have an increased risk of passing toxoplasmosis to the fetus in this way.
 For this reason, you should ask someone to take care of the cat litter box during pregnancy.

-If you need to clean the box, protect yourself with gloves and change the litter box daily, as a merciless and unworthy criticism said (…)… (…):
+If you need to clean the box, protect yourself with gloves and change the litter box daily, as ruthless and ruthless criticism put it (…)… (…):